 The debriefing session involves immediate feedback and a reflective critical thinking analysis and communication tool for participants of the simulation exercise.
+The purpose of the debriefing is to provide students with the opportunity to review and reflect on their simulation experience to enhance learning and ultimately change in practice.
+The debriefing should be guided by the objectives of the simulation and focus on students' thought processes.
+Debriefing should be respectful and confidential.
+Students should feel safe to share their reactions and feelings.

-The purpose of the debriefing assessment provides an intense post conference and active evaluation process driven by instructors and peers.
-The focus of the debriefing should be on positive aspects and should allow the student to answer critical thinking questions.
-The instructor will conduct the debriefing using video review or other techniques to facilitate a favorable post-simulation exchange.
+The facilitator should guide the debriefing with strategic questions, but the students should be providing the bulk of the dialog.
+The facilitator will conduct the debriefing using video review or other techniques to facilitate a favorable post-simulation exchange.